doctrine/phpcr-odm/README.md

 $doc = $this->dm->find('Doctrine\Tests\Models\Translation\Article', '/my_test_node', 'fr');
 ```

+## Limitations

+The provided translation strategies will report a translation as not existing
+if any of the fields declared in the document is not existing.
+This is a
+feature because you want to know when you try to load an incomplete document.
+But we are currently missing a concept how to do update the content to still be
+compatible when document annotations are changed.
+The solution could look
+similar to the ORM migrations issue.

 # Lifecycle callbacks

 You can use @PHPCRODM\PostLoad and friends to have doctrine call a method without